Grow Lights For Your Vertical Garden: A Complete Guide

 Plants need around 8 hours of darkness to reset and produce flowers.
 Just like sleep for humans, plants become rejuvenated during this time of darkness.

 If this is going to be difficult for you to manage, you can set your lighting system up on a timer.
-This will enable you to make sure that your plants are on a consistent light schedule that is needed for optimum growth.
+This will enable you to ensure that your plants have a consistent light schedule needed for optimum growth.

-This Programmable Digital Timer by Century 7 is a cost-effective solution.
+This Century 7 Programmable Digital Timer is a cost-effective solution.
 It can be programmed to turn your light on or off, helping to maintain the correct lighting schedule for your plants.

 How to Space Your Lighting